Rutiktorambe/Fake_News_Detection_Model/README.md

 #  Fake News Classification WebApp using Python

-## Usage:-
+## How to Run:-

 - Clone Repository ```git clone https://github.com/Rutiktorambe/Fake_News_Detection_Model.git```.
 - Change directory ``` cd Fake_News_Detection_Model ```.
 - Install all  packages and dependencies  ```pip install -r requirements.txt```
-- Run `Fake_News_Det.py`, go to the `http://127.0.0.1:5000/`
+- Run `Fake_News_Detection.py`, go to the `http://127.0.0.1:5000/`
-- If you want to build your model with the some changes, you can check the `Fake_News_Detection.ipynb`.
+- If you want to build your model or modify the model, you can check and modify the `Fake_News_Detection.ipynb`.
-- You can check web app is working fine.
-Sometimes predictions may be wrong.
+- You can check web app is working fine. .

 ## Note